-What do all the shipping terms mean, which party organises the carrier, who is responsible for the goods and when, who pays for cartage and insurance?
-Add in different governments’ requirements and language barriers between countries and you have the potential for misunderstandings and disputes.
+International shipping can be confusing and daunting.
+It's important to learn all the shipping terms, know which party organisers the carrier for the transport of goods, know who is responsible for the goods and when, and even knowing who pays for cartage and insurance.
+Mix in the different requirements and terms set by governments around the world, as well as language barriers between countries, and you have the potential for misunderstandings and disputes.

-What are the Incoterms for International Shipping?
+What Are the Incoterms for International Shipping?

-Incoterms are the pre-defined commercial terms from the ICC.
+Incoterms are pre-defined commercial terms from the ICC.
 They are three-letter abbreviations for trade terms for common contractual sales practices.

 There are 11 Incoterms rules used across 140 countries.
 The terms include: